BrowserSync/grunt-browser-sync/README.md

 ##Important: Using browser-sync + grunt watch
 If you are using both of these, scroll down to the **watchTask** option below to see how to config them to be used together!

-## with a server
+## + static file server
-You can use this plugin as a server too (for static HTML, JS & CSS)!
-This is the easiest option because the plugin will automatically insert the html snippet into your pages for you.
+You can use this plugin as a server too (for static HTML, JS & CSS).
+When using the Server option, the snippets are automatically injected for you.

 ```
 browser_sync: {